 NAFTA, which took effect in 1993, had tremendous impacts on the economies of the United States, Mexico and Canada.
 The agreement drastically changed the manufacturing landscape in North America.
 While the trade agreement contributed significantly to the growth of its three constituent economies, the actual benefits of NAFTA are the subject of significant controversy.
 The merits of NAFTA are still debated to this day.

-Regardless of the original agreement, few politicians disagree that NAFTA is in need of an update.
+Regardless of the original agreement, few politicians disagree that NAFTA requires an update.
 Since 1993, trade among the three partner countries has more than tripled.
 Additionally, the need for the development of more stringent intellectual property laws has become increasingly apparent.

 The USCMA will directly impact Canada’s real estate scene, and by extension, Canadians’ ability to invest in real estate both at home and abroad.